Relation algebras of Sugihara, Belnap, Meyer, and Church: Sugihara

-Infinite Sugihara lattices are not determined by cardinality alone.
-In what Anderson and Belnap ``have accordingly come to think of \dots\ as \emph{the} Sugihara matrix'' \cite[p.\ 337]{AndersonBelnap1975}, the universe is the set $\Zn^*=\{\n\colon0\neq\n\in\Zn\}$ of non-zero integers and $\rmin(i)=-i$ for every non-zero $i\in\Zn^*$.
-This Sugihara lattice was named $\Su_{\Zn^*}$ by Meyer~\cite[p.\ 414]{AndersonBelnap1975}, who proved that the theorems of $\RM$ are exactly those formulas valid in the Sugihara lattice $\Su_{\Zn^*}$ \cite[p.\ 414, Corollary 3.5]{AndersonBelnap1975}.
-Having described $\Su_{\Zn^*}$, Anderson and Belnap suggest, ``Or one might insert 0 between $-1$ and $+1$, counting it designated'' \cite[p.\,337]{AndersonBelnap1975}.
-The resulting lattice was called $\Su_\Zn$ by Meyer \cite[p.\ 414]{AndersonBelnap1975}.
-It has a fixed element under $\rmin$, namely $0=\rmin0$.
-No such fixed element occurs in the original lattice of Sugihara \cite{Sugihara1955}.
-In this lattice, the ordering is isomorphic to two copies of the integers, one after the other, so we call it $\Su_{\Zn+\Zn}$ (with $+$ denoting ordinal addition).
-The Sugihara lattices $\Su_{\Zn^*}$, $\Su_\Zn$, and $\Su_{\Zn+\Zn}$ are countably infinite but not isomorphic.
+Infinite Sugihara chains are not determined by cardinality alone; see \cite{MR3526497}.
+In what Anderson and Belnap ``have accordingly come to think of \dots\ as \emph{the} Sugihara matrix'' \cite[p.\ 337]{MR0406756}, the universe is the set $\Zn^*=\{\n\colon0\neq\n\in\Zn\}$ of non-zero integers and $\rmin(i)=-i$ for every non-zero $i\in\Zn^*$.
+This Sugihara chain was named $\Su_{\Zn^*}$ by Meyer~\cite[p.\ 414]{MR0406756}, who proved that the theorems of $\RM$ are exactly those formulas valid in $\Su_{\Zn^*}$ \cite[p.\ 414, Corollary 3.5]{MR0406756}.
+Having described $\Su_{\Zn^*}$, Anderson and Belnap suggest, ``Or one might insert 0 between $-1$ and $+1$, counting it designated'' \cite[p.\,337]{MR0406756}.
+The resulting chain was called $\Su_\Zn$ by Meyer \cite[p.\ 414]{MR0406756}.
+It has a fixed point for $\rmin$, namely $0=\rmin0$.
+No such fixed point occurs in the original chain of Sugihara \cite{Sugihara1955}.
+In this chain, the ordering is isomorphic to two copies of the integers, one after the other, so we call it $\Su_{\Zn+\Zn}$ (with $+$ denoting ordinal addition).
+In more detail, the elements are $s_i$ and $t_j$ for integers $i,j\in\mathbb\Z$, and the ordering is defined by $s_i<s_j$ and $t_i<t_j$ whenever $i<j$, and $s_i<t_j$ for any $i$ and $j$.
+The Sugihara chains $\Su_{\Zn^*}$, $\Su_\Zn$, and $\Su_{\Zn+\Zn}$ are countably infinite but not isomorphic.
+We turn now to the construction of proper relation algebras that have these and all finite Sugihara matrices as definitional reducts.